jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ###### 2. Check if the system is vulnerable to ShellShock

 We can use the nmap script `http-shellshock` to check if the target is vulnerable to it.
-We also need to provide the arguments for the script
+We also need to provide the `http-shellshock.uri`argument for the script which is the location of the CGI script.
 ```
 nmap -sV target --script=http-shellshock --script-args "http-shellshock.uri"=<loc_of_cgi_script>
 ```